greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_array_expansion_threshold"></a>optimizer\_array\_expansion\_threshold

 When GPORCA is enabled \(the default\) and is processing a query that contains a predicate with a constant array, the `optimizer_array_expansion_threshold` parameter limits the optimization process based on the number of constants in the array.
-If the array in the query predicate contains more than the number elements specified by parameter, GPORCA disables the transformation of the predicate into its disjunctive normal form during query optimization.
+If the array in the query predicate contains more than the number elements specified by parameter, GPORCA deactivates the transformation of the predicate into its disjunctive normal form during query optimization.

 The default value is 20.